guildai/issue-resolution/my.guild.ai-991-how-to-require-multiple-files-from-the-same-directory-in-guild-yml/README.md

 The project illustrates two different patterns:

-- Prepare a dataset from scratch
+- Generate a dataset from scratch
-- Copy a dataset from a project file to a run
+- Copy a dataset from a project file to a run for later reuse

+### Generate data set from scratch

 `prepare-dataset` generates a `data.npy` file.
 In a real world example, this operation could be parameterized using flags or